chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 4. Upgrade your external *ElasticSearch 6.8* to *OpenSearch 1.2.4* manually.
 If you have configured *Host*, *Port*, *Username* or *Password* of ElasticSearch, patch the new configuration to use Chef Automate.

-5. All configuration fields of the Elasticsearch should be copied into the OpenSearch configuration.
+5. All [relevant configuration fields](https://docs.chef.io/automate/opensearch/) of the Elasticsearch should be copied into the OpenSearch configuration.

 For Example: